Azure/azure-db-benchmarking/cosmos/scripts/chaos/cosmosdb_client_network_chaos_tool/readme.md

 - This tool supports two types of target resource(s):
     1. Azure Virtual Machines (VM): Multiple VMs are supported.
     2. Azure Virtual Machine Scale Set (VMSS): Exactly one VMSS is supported.
     - The tool can be used to target a list of VMs or a VMSS or both.
-These targets can be in different resource groups and subscriptions as long as they have the same identity assigned to them as that of the experiment and the identity has Reader role on these target resource(s).
+These targets can be in different resource groups and subscriptions if they have the same identity assigned to them as that of the experiment and the identity has Reader role on these target resource(s).

 ### Parameters